JanPeter1/esphome-display/README.md

 ![Screenshot](lcd/screenshot1.jpg)

 ## Set-Up
+I found the basic set-up for my Waveshare 7" display in the [HA forum](https://community.home-assistant.io/t/esp32-s3-4-3inch-capacitive-touch-display-from-waveshare/658279/19) and adapted it a bit.
+See [lcd.yaml](lcd.yaml) for the main configuration.

 ## Pages
+I decided to show the most basic information always, and add additional data as pages.
+Most basic are the time, the current weather condition, and a messages window (which currently only contains our "cat toiled cleaning duty" message).
+Switching through the pages is done automatically, or via the buttons in the footer bar at the bottom.

 ### Car
+Since we have an electrical vehicle, it is interesting to have some information about the battery state.
+This page is using the [Kia Uvo / Hyundai Bluelink](https://github.com/Hyundai-Kia-Connect/hyundai_kia_connect_api) integration via [HACS](https://www.hacs.xyz/).
+Additionally, the current charging amount from our wallbox is shown using the [MyEnergy](https://github.com/cjne/ha-myenergi) integration and some data from the device internal wifi sensor.

 ### Debug

 See page [debug](lcd/debug/README.md).

 ### Internet
+The Internet page shows some information about uploads and downloads and the capacity of our DSL line.
+It uses the [Fritz!](https://www.home-assistant.io/integrations/fritz) integration.

 ### Messages
+I plan to add some more messages here (eg. birthday reminder, weather warnings, etc.), but currently this area just shows our "cat-sensor" (indicating who has to clean the cat toilet today).

 ### NAS
+Since we use a Synology NAS, the corresponding [integration](https://www.home-assistant.io/integrations/synology_dsm) is used to show some information about the used space and CPU load.

 ### Printer
 ![Printer screenshot](lcd/printer/screenshot1.jpg)